 On a positive note, publicly promoting your event will help you promote your brand to other people in the community that may not have been aware of your business and improve your reach.
 You never know where your next potential lead will come from, but you could meet them at your party!

-Client appreciation events allow you to let your clients know how much you appreciate them and their business.
+Client appreciation event ideas for realtors allow you to let your clients know how much you appreciate them and their business.
 It also allows you to keep your business in a client’s mind with a memorable event rather than a sales pitch.
 By connecting your business with positive emotion, your clients will look forward to spending time and nurturing a relationship with you.
 You know your client base best, so think of an event that would excite them to ensure they show up!